DoctorWh012/Client-Side-Prediction/README.md

     }
 }
 ```
->First we check to see if the length of input array is more than zero, then we check to see if the newest input is larger than the ones we received last.
+>First we check to see if the length of input array is more than zero, then we check to see if the newest input tick is larger than the ones we received before.
 If it's all ok we simply look where to start applying the inputs and apply them using a loop, after all relevant inputs are done being applied we send the resulting movement back to the client
 ```cs
 private void SendMovement()